Gardening for Beginners 🌱 START HERE

 Q. Are slug killers safe around my pets and children?

 Any pest-killing product should be kept away from kids and pets.
-Even if the active ingredient won’t cause significant harm, these are toxins designed to kill; in high-enough quantities, slug killers have been known to be fatal to small pets.
+Even if the active ingredient won’t cause significant harm, those that contain toxin ingredients can be fatal to small beings in large enough amounts.

 Metaldehyde slug killers are the most dangerous type.
 Although sodium ferric EDTA and iron phosphate slug killers shouldn’t be ingested or handled, it’s less likely they will cause lasting harm.